kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 - Hit him until he triggers the Dead Jedi CS
 - Use Drain Life/Disable Droid with MC/Jolee/Juhani to release the remaining seven Dead Jedi
   - You can split the Jedi between MC and the others to save a little movement
+  - If Malak used Force Breach, recast Master Speed once the Jedi are released
-- Kill Malak once and for all
+- Kill Malak once and for all!

 ## Complete Quest List
 This is a list of all the quests in the game, as well as the alignment we complete them with, if applicable.